 Letter of Hypothecation

-An instrument that gives a firm, banker or a person a lien over goods in consideration for advances of money is known as a letter of hypothecation.
-In export trade, such letter given to a bank for an advance made to the exporter authorizes it to sell the goods specified there in case the importer fails to pay or accept the bill presented by the bank.
+An instrument that gives a firm, banker, or person a lien over goods in consideration for advances of money is known as a letter of hypothecation.
+In export trade, such a letter given to a bank for an advance made to the exporter authorizes it to sell the goods specified there in case the importer fails to pay or accept the bill presented by the bank.

 Lien is a right exercised by one on someone else property for a debt or charge.